adinai/AuzzyTheBear_EcommerceWebsite/README.md

 # Features

-What Admin Role can do?
+What Admin Role can do

 Register new account
 Log in and log out
 Add/Edit/Delete products
 Retrieve user list and order list

-What User Role can do?
+What User Role can do

 Register new account
 Log in and log out
 Add products into cart